Note: Updated Sep 16, 2020

 Eligible applicants for an EIDL can receive a$10,000 emergency grant within three days of application.
 There is no obligation to repay the grant.

 Satisfactory credit history is important.
-They will need to review your 2019 business tax return if filed, or your 2019 year-end profit and loss statement, along with your balance sheet and the most recently filed business tax return 2020 year-to-date profit and loss statement
+They will need to review your 2019 business tax return is filed, or your 2019 year-end profit and loss statement, along with your balance sheet and the most recently filed business tax return 2020 year-to-date profit and loss statement.

 If you receive EIDL and you want to apply for PPP loan, EIDL amount will count towards the max PPP loan amount allowed.